justbetter/laravel-magento-client/UPGRADE.md

 > [!NOTE]
 > This step is only required when using OAuth authentication

+Reauthorize your Magento integration to create the record in your DB.

 ### URL

 The OAuth URL's now require a connection parameter, if you have a single Magento instance the connection value is `default` by default.